shenwei356/csvtk/doc/docs/usage.md

   csvtk mutate2 [flags]

 Flags:
-  -w, --decimal-width int   limit floats to N decimal points (default 2) -e, --expression string   arithmetic/string expressions. e.g. "'string'", '"abc"', ' $a + "-" + $b ',
-                            '$1 + $2', '$a / $b', ' $1 > 100 ? "big" : "small" '
+      --after string        insert the new column right after the given column name --at int              where the new column should appear, 1 for the 1st column, 0 for the last column --before string       insert the new column right before the given column name -w, --decimal-width int   limit floats to N decimal points (default 2) -e, --expression string   arithmetic/string expressions. e.g. "'string'", '"abc"', ' $a + "-" + $b ', '$1 + $2', '$a / $b', ' $1 > 100 ? "big" : "small" '